 Since email marketing is very effective, people are very sensitive about using their lists to promote others.
 However, that doesn’t mean individuals aren’t open to promotional opportunities and compensation.
 Perhaps there are a few people in your network who would be interested in marketing partnerships.
 Also, you’ll want to ensure whatever you agree to promote makes sense for your audience.
-If Billy is okay with promoting my book to his audience and wants me to promote his t-shirts, I won’t proceed.
+If Billy is okay with promoting my book to his audience and wants me to promote his t-shirts, I won’t proceed with a marketing partnership.

 Aside from email marketing agreements, there are other opportunities.
 For example, you could leverage a peer’s popular YouTube channel, Facebook page, or blog to promote your book.
 You can also ask your network to share news of your book on social media and with others.
-Whatever way you decide to leverage your network, embrace the notion of giving and taking.
+Whatever way you decide to leverage your network, embrace the notion of “give and take.”

 Consider how you can put your book front and center on your social media profiles.
-My Facebook, Twitter, LinkedIn, and YouTube backgrounds and links highlight my books.
-On Twitter, I updated my pinned tweet to direct folks to my book on Amazon.
+I place links to my books on my Facebook, Twitter, LinkedIn, and YouTube profiles.
+On Twitter, I pin a tweet to my book or Amazon author page.

-Combined with updates to your social media profiles, you can post and tweet multiple times a week about your book.
+Combined with updates to your social media profiles, you can post and tweet multiple times weekly about your book.
 I post manually on Facebook and automate my promotional posts on Twitter and LinkedIn using Hootsuite’s bulk scheduling feature.
 (Video tutorial here.)

-Should you promote your book in Facebook book groups?
+Should you promote in Facebook author groups?
 No. I see many authors promoting their books in Facebook groups, but this is a waste of time.
 The more active the group, the quicker posts get pushed down and become non-visible.
 The more inactive a group, the less engagement and clicks posts attract.
 So, the prospects on either end are not enticing.
-On the other hand, if you want to automate your Facebook group posts through Hootsuite, that may not be a bad idea because you’ll expend less effort and time.
+On the other hand, if you want to automate your Facebook group posts through Hootsuite, that may not be a bad idea.

 If you’re a blogger or have a blog section on your site, I encourage you to post something about your book for marketing and search engine optimization.
 Some authors do extensive pieces on why they wrote their books.
-For example, Serena will discuss how she chose her topic, the challenges of writing her first book, creating a cover, and so forth.
-In contrast, I keep my blog posts brief to get people over to Amazon as soon as possible.
-If you’re a YouTuber, you can create a video about your book to inform your subscribers.
+For example, Serena will discuss how she chose her topic and the challenges of writing her first book.
+By contrast, I keep my blog posts brief to get people over to Amazon as soon as possible.

 - Followers will be notified of your future releases